5 recommended OTC drugs

 When to see a dermatologist

-Severe, cystic, or OTC-resistant acne.
+Severe, cystic acne or acne resistant to OTC treatment.
 Marked seborrhea with alopecia.
 Associated rosacea.
 Rx treatments: adapalene, tretinoin, topical antibiotics, oral isotretinoin.

 Search the pharmacy